vladimirminaev/Minimal-FVS-FPT/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a suggestion for improvement, please open an issue on the [GitHub Issues](https://github.com/vladimirminaev/Minimal-FVS-FPT/issues) page.

+## References

+The FPT algorithm implemented in this package is based on the iterative compression technique described by the following authors:

+* Jianer Chen
+* Fedor V. Fomin
+* Yang Liu
+* Songjian Lu
+* Yngve Villanger
+* **Paper:** ["Improved algorithms for feedback vertex set problems".
+In: Journal of Computer and System Sciences](https://www.sciencedirect.com/science/article/pii/S0022000008000500)